pergolafabio/Hikvision-Addons/README.md

 ## [Running as a standalone container](docs/docker.md)

 This program can run as a standalone Docker container, for all other type of installations.
-(Openhab, Home Assistant, ...)
+(Openhab, Home Assistant Container, ...)
 [Consult the docs for more info](docs/docker.md)